What is a Real Estate IRA LLC?

 Did you know?

-You can use leverage for a Self-Directed IRA real estate transaction, but you cannot personally guarantee the loan.
+You can use leverage for a Self-Directed IRA real estate transaction, but you must be aware of the UBTI rules.